How to get rid of wasp nests

 You will continue to have a wasp problem throughout the summer as long as a nest remains untreated on your property.

-Due to safety concerns, we do not recommend using DIY pest control products to destroy a hornet or wasp nest yourself.
+Due to safety concerns, we do not recommend using DIY wasp removal products to destroy a hornet or wasp nest yourself.
 The safest and most proven method in removing stinging insect nests is by contacting pest control professionals like Ehrlich.

 At Ehrlich, our qualified, local technicians require just one 30 - 45 minute visit to treat a wasp nest and Ehrlich pest control specialists will help you find ways to prevent wasp nests and prevent wasp stings in the future..

 We will also offer expert advice on preventing wasp problems in the future.

-Call Ehrlich free at for further information on how to get rid of wasps and hornets or to arrange for a visit by a Technician.
+Call Ehrlich free at 1-800-837-5520 for further information on how to get rid of wasps and hornets arrange for a visit by a specialist..